 Until then, love you.
 Mom

 The single yellow security light, high on the electric pole in the park, provided enough illumination for her to find her mother’s twenty-year-old Dodge Dart.
 She slid inside and put the key in the ignition.
 Would it start?
-It better, otherwise she was screwed.
+It better.
+Otherwise, she was screwed.
 Dear Lord, help me get where I need to be.
 With that, she twisted the key.
-The starter oscillated and whined, but after a few seconds, the engine roared to life.
+The starter oscillated and whined, but the engine roared to life after a few seconds.
 Thank you, Jesus.

 She slapped the dashboard.
 “Please, please, don’t crap out on me.”
 Just past the sign, the lights dimmed again, then the dash lights flashed red.
 “NO, NO, NO!”
-In seconds, the engine sputtered and coughed, then died, as did all the lights.
+The engine sputtered and coughed, then died, as did all the lights.
 Darkness enveloped her as panic seized hold.

 She opened her eyes.
 Darkness surrounded her, as did the sound of running water.
 Her face stung, and her body ached.
 Wetness ran over her lips, and a salty metallic taste coated her tongue.
-With a push, she tried to open the car door, but it wouldn’t budge.
+She tried to open the car door with a push, but it wouldn’t budge.
 No matter; the window was gone anyway.
 Only a few tempered shards stood in her way.
 They quickly fell over as she dragged herself out the opening.
 Pain thundered in her head, and her right arm refused to bend.
 Once clear, she landed on her feet.

-Lights appeared ahead, as did the rough and tumble rattle of a diesel engine.
-She stepped just over the shoulder line and tried to wave her arms, only the left cooperated.
+Lights appeared ahead, as did a diesel engine’s rough and tumble rattle.
+She stepped over the shoulder line and tried to wave her arms, but only the left cooperated.
 The bright beams stabbed her eyes.
 They must see me.
 She shouted, “Help!
 Help!”

 The crunch of gravel caught her ears.
 They must have seen her.
 She smiled for a millisecond.
 Oh no, they’re not slowing down.
 She turned to leap away.